alexdovzhanyn/elixium_wallet/README.md

 -ISSUES: File Location is in project, need to change the core to get the correct os -Load Get file from location
 -Importing: it should allow people to paste either a private key in or type in a mnemonic to restore a key
--issue: need get from private or pneumonic
+-issue: need get from private or mnemonic

 #Send
 -Validating Address Format